0liveiraVictor/postgres-dbms-in-docker-container/README.md

     ./scripts/postgres_and_pgadmin_installation.sh
     ```

-> **NOTE: In case of execution failure, I recommend checking the script execution permissions for the user and group of the operating system in use.**
+> **NOTE:.
+In case of execution failure, I recommend checking the script execution permissions for the user and group of the operating system in use.**

 ### Uninstallation Action